TahaVahedi/Sociology_wordEmbedding_persian_lang/README.md

 # Sociology_wordEmbedding-persian-
-check Sociology parameters in a society with word embedding like racism or sexism
+check the norms in a society with Sociology and word embedding. for example find the number of racism or sexism in a society!